Apply to the Scottish Welfare Fund

 Apply online: This is the easiest way to apply, as it can be done at any time of the day or night, anywhere that has an internet connection.
 You will be asked some questions to check if you are eligible to claim a Scottish Welfare Fund grant, before you can begin your application.
 You can click on the save and exit button at anytime and you will get a reference number and password so that you can return to the application and complete it later.

 Telephone Application: You can call our customer service team on 01343 563456 between 8.45am and 5pm, Monday to Friday.
 This is not a freephone number, but we can call you back to go through the application form with you.
-You can also phone us using the self-service facilities at our access points.
+You can also phone us using the self-service facilities at our Information Hubs.

-We can also provide face-to-face support at Elgin Access Point, if you cannot complete a telephone or online application.
+We can also provide face-to-face support at our Information Hub, if you cannot complete a telephone or online application.
 Alternatively, print off and complete a paper application (pdf) and return it using the contact details on the back page of the application.

 Have I been successful in my application?

-We will phone you and send a letter to confirm our decision.
-We will usually tell you our decision on receipt of all information needed to make a decision, and in any event, no later than the end of the next working day for a crisis grant and within 15 working days for a community care grant.
+We will phone you and either email or send a letter to confirm our decision.
+We will usually tell you our decision on receipt of all information needed to make a decision, and in any event, no later than the end of the next working day for a crisis grant and within 15 working days of receiving all information needed for a community care grant.

-If you are not successful in your application, you have the right to request a review, and you can read more about this process in our leaflet (PDF).
+If you are not successful in your application, or you're not happy with the award you've been given, you have the right to request a review.

 Other help if your application is unsuccessful